jcs-instructor/mobtimer/reminders.md

 **Practices to Focus On**:

+- Snack for Ethan
+- Always look at reminders & have 1 or 2 things to focus on (at least)

+**Other Practices**:

 - **Strict navigator style**
 - **If confused as driver, ask questions rather than suggesting alternatives**
 - **Consider working in parallel**